Budibase/website/content/blog/no-code-tools/index.md

 We are at the beginning of a revolution.
 As more people gain access to the internet, and no code tools continue to remove technical barriers, an innumerable amount of makers and entrepreneurs will be born.
 This will bring opportunity.
 It will open doors to subject matter experts, and allow people to build and test PoCs quickly and cost-effectively.
 It will change many lives and level numerous playing fields.
 It will, to a degree, democratize software development.

+## What is a no-code platform?

+No code platforms allow you to build apps without coding.
+Thus, a good no-code platform provides you the tools to build something that would otherwise require coding knowledge.

+Over time this term evolved into a synonym for visual builders.
+But they don’t always need to be a visual tool.

+For example, some even argue that tools like Excel are no-code platforms on their own terms.
+They allow you to build things visually or using their internal commands.
+You don’t need to code or build it from scratch.

+In general, you can see no-code platforms as a quick way to get started.
+Instead of re-building the same structure that is common to all projects, you just use these building blocks to create your own tool.

+Thus, your focus shifts from the technology, syntax, and infrastructure to the business roles, app logic, and user experience.

 ## The 12 best no-code platforms in 2021

 {{< figure src="/no-code-tools/no-code-tools.png" alt="No-code tools" >}}